Tunneling through an Eternal Traversable Wormhole: Tunneling Spectroscopy

 Different from the wormhole phase, the spectral function is now a single peak near $\omega \sim 0$.
 We expect similar behavior for the tunneling probability, as verified in Fig.~\ref{fig:blackholenumerics}(a).
-We also plot $dJ_R/dV$ in Fig.~\ref{fig:blackholenumerics}(b), which, in contrast with the wormhole phase, shows no oscillating behavior and the magnitude is much smaller.
+We also plot differential conductance $d\left<J_R\right>/dV$ in Fig.~\ref{fig:blackholenumerics}(b), which, in contrast with the wormhole phase, shows no oscillating behavior.
+Plus, according to eq.~\eqref{BH res}, the magnitude of the tunneling probability is proportional to $(\mu/J)^2$ in the small $\mu/J$ limit, and is much smaller than the wormhole phase result in the order of magnitude 1.